2021–22 Bashundhara Kings season: April

 On 3 April Bashundhara Kings drew against Dhaka Abahani by 2–2 at in the away game.
-On 20 minutes Costarican forward Daniel Colindres goal got lead Dhaka Abahani 1–0 goal, meanwhile Bashundhara Kings players did not found the net in the first half.
+On 20 minutes Costa Rican forward Daniel Colindres goal got lead Dhaka Abahani 1–0 goal, meanwhile Bashundhara Kings players did not found the net in the first half.
 In the second half on 64 minutes Eleta Kingsley and Brazilian forward Robson goals got 2–1 goals advantage Bashundhara Kings but on 84 minutes Dorielton goal equalized score 2–2 goals both giants teams satisfied with share points.

 On 7 April Bashundhara Kings drew by 3–3 goals against Sheikh Jamal DC at home ground.

 On 24 April Bashudhara Kings have defeated by 2–0 goals Swadhinata KS in their away game.
 In the first half debutant Brazilian forward Miguel Figueira two goals on 28 and 35 minutes got lead Bashundhara Kings and finished half time.
 In the last 45 minutes both teams play defensive football and Bashundhara Kings took their very first game revenge against Swadhinata KS.

 On 28 April Bashundhara Kings have beat Uttar Baridhara Club by 6–0 goals at the home ground.